The Wedding Singer: Box office

 The film had a budget of $18 million and made $123.3 million worldwide in ticket sales.
 It opened in second in the US with $18.8 million, behind holdover Titanic.

 Critical response

 On Rotten Tomatoes, the film holds an approval rating of 72% based on 69 reviews, with an average rating of 6.3/10.
 The website's critics consensus reads, "It's decidedly uneven -- and surprisingly sappy for an early Adam Sandler comedy -- but The Wedding Singer is also sweet, funny, and beguiling."
 On Metacritic, it has a weighted average score of 60 out of 100 based on 21 critics, indicating "mixed or average reviews".
 Audiences surveyed by CinemaScore gave the film an average grade of "A−" on an A+ to F scale.

-Leonard Klady of Variety wrote: "Director Frank Coraci and scripter Tim Herlihy work in concert to maintain a quality of farce rooted in human comedy."
-Roger Ebert gave the film a negative review and wrote: "The screenplay reads like a collaboration between Jekyll and Hyde."
+Reviews of the film frequently described it as a conventional romantic comedy whose appeal lay more in execution and tone than in narrative novelty.
+Rita Kempley wrote in The Washington Post that the story is predictable but still broadly enjoyable, emphasizing its modest, good-natured entertainment value.
+Stephanie Zacharek similarly argued in Salon.com that the film's charm is easy to feel even when its pacing and joke-writing falter, characterizing it as likable despite its structural weaknesses.

+Commentary often treated the film as a recalibration of Adam Sandler's screen persona, with critics evaluating how convincingly he shifted from abrasive comedy to romantic lead.
+Ruthe Stein, writing in the San Francisco Chronicle, highlighted a comparatively sweet-natured performance that softened Sandler's established image, even as she noted the film's reliance on formula.
+David Denby, in New York, framed the same tension as central to the viewing experience, describing the film as pleasant and emphasizing how its gentler romantic premise reshapes the kind of comedy the star delivers.

+Drew Barrymore's performance and the film's central chemistry were repeatedly cited as key assets, including by reviewers who were otherwise lukewarm about the material.
+Zacharek pointed to Barrymore’s screen presence as a principal reason the film stays engaging, suggesting that her warmth helps carry scenes that might otherwise feel thin.
+Kempley likewise singled out Barrymore as a major highlight within the film's pleasures.
+By contrast, Roger Ebert argued on Chicago Sun-Times that Barrymore's romantic-comedy gifts were placed in a story he regarded as overly mechanical, making her effectiveness stand out against what he saw as weaker storytelling.